Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: A limit from hyperbolic to parabolic

 \section{A limit from hyperbolic to parabolic}

-Let us try to understand the fractional pole in Eq. \eqref{fracpole} better by physically motivating it from a consistently taken limit of gravitational waveform of the hyperbolic case.
+Let us try to understand the fractional pole in Eq. \eqref{fracpole} better by physically motivating it from a consistently taken limit of the gravitational waveform of the hyperbolic case.
 The parameterization in this case is

-The limit we want to take on the gravitational radiation here is subtle, as it concerns taking both a ZFL and a $e\to 1$ limit.
-The double scaling associated to these two may need to handled particularly.
-Just to be as clear possible, let us write the Fourier transform of the gravitational wave strain in a suggestive matter:
+The limit we want to take on the gravitational radiation here is subtle, as it concerns taking both a ZFL and a $e\to 1$ limit \cite{de2016gravitational}.
+The double scaling associated with these two may need to be handled particularly.
+Just to be as clear as possible, let us write the Fourier transform of the gravitational wave strain in a suggestive manner:

-After integration by parts and change of variables to $\xi$, this becomes:
+After integration by parts and a change of variables to $\xi$, this becomes: